 Finally, in Carhart v.
-Ashcroft, a federal district court in Nebraska concluded that the Partial-Birth Abortion Ban Act of 2003 is unconstitutional for several reasons: it fails to include a health exception that would allow the so-called "partial-birth" abortion procedure to be performed to preserve the health of the mother; it imposes an undue burden on women by banning the D&E or dilation and evacuation procedure, the most common abortion procedure during the second trimester of pregnancy, under certain circumstances; and it is unconstitutionally vague.7
+Ashcroft, 331 F.Supp.2d 805 (D. Neb.
+2004), a federal district court in Nebraska concluded that the Partial-Birth Abortion Ban Act of 2003 is unconstitutional for several reasons: it fails to include a health exception that would allow the partial-birth abortion procedure to be performed to preserve the health of the mother; it imposes an undue burden on women by banning the D&E or dilation and evacuation procedure, the most common abortion procedure during the second trimester of pregnancy, under certain circumstances; and it is unconstitutionally vague.